RobinCaroff/workshop-kmp/codelab.md

 }
 ```

+Now that we have a data model and a repository to provide it, we will create the user interface to display the data content.

+Let's start with the Android application.
 In the Android main project "androidApp", update the MainActivity :

 Remove the TextView and add an Image, a title, a text and a progressbar in `res/layout/activity_main.xml`